xdmnl/api-documentation/source/includes/_endpoints.md

 -----|------|------------
 conversation_id | string | Id of the conversation for which to fetch drafts from

-## Create a new draft as a conversation
+## Creating a new draft as a new conversation
 ```shell

 curl --include \